HuzaifaAneel09/NLProc-Proj-M-SS25-main/README.md

 - `save(path)`: Saves FAISS index and document list.
 - `load(path)`: Loads the index and documents.
 - `initialize_or_load(data_path, save_path)`: Loads existing index or builds a new one.

 ---

+### `baseline/retriever/week2_embedding_analysis.py`
+Encodes 10 manually selected sentences using `all-MiniLM-L6-v2`, computes cosine similarity between them, and visualizes their relationships using PCA.
+* **Purpose**: Explore how sentence embeddings capture semantic similarity.
+* **Key output**: Heatmap of cosine similarity + 2D scatter plot via PCA.

+---

+### `baseline/retriever/week2_faiss_query_variants.py`
+Demonstrates FAISS-based retrieval by storing 10 sample facts, and querying them with multiple phrasings of the same question (e.g., "Where is the Eiffel Tower?").
+* **Purpose**: Understand how small changes in query wording affect similarity search.
+* **Key output**: Top-k retrieved facts and their distances for each query.

+---